Venues outside of London offer impressive event spaces - from castles to forts, vineyards to theme parks and islands to aircraft hangars.

 Harrow School is one of the most famous and revered institutions in the world on account of its educational qualities, architecture, the classics and former world-leading pupils and is now available for inspirational events.
 This iconic stable of greatness, with 'Giants Of Old' including Sir Winston Churchill and Lord Byron (you can see their signatures engraved on the walls of the famous Fourth Form classroom), is situated just outside central London, exactly 10 miles from Centrepoint, offering magnificent views of the City with Wembley stadium in the foreground.

-The are a number of classically beautiful event spaces for hire and, in line with their meticulous nature, Harrow work with only the very best caterers and production agencies to ensure that your event encapsulates the essence of this world class brand, which, in turn, will reflect directly on your brand to great effect.
+They are a number of classically beautiful event spaces for hire and, in line with their meticulous nature, Harrow works with only the very best caterers and production agencies to ensure that your event encapsulates the essence of this world-class brand, which, in turn, will reflect directly on your brand to great effect.

 What's more, it's owned and operated by Merlin Entertainments (the same people as Alton Towers, Legoland, Thorpe Park and Chessington World of Adventures) so you could say they know how to put on a world class day out!
 There are 'haunted' dungeons, awe-inspiring hallways, complete with Suits of Armour and copious menacing torturous weapons - there's even a gigantic trebuchet which fires actual flaming balls in the grounds!

-With such authentic and sympathetic attention to detail, not to mention a whopping great castle(!), this place is not only a stunningly beautiful destination in the heart of England, its also a fascinating destination from another era.
+With such authentic and sympathetic attention to detail, not to mention a whopping great castle(!), this place is not only a stunningly beautiful destination in the heart of England but it's also a fascinating destination from another era.
 Warwick Castle has excellent catering facilities and phenomenally inspiring event spaces which are all steeped in history, not forgetting fun and games, medieval style!

 I'm not being flash (to coin a phrase from Harry Redknapp where he preceded this statement with the fact that he 'lost eleven grand at Newmarket on Saturday and barely noticed it!' at a recent dinner I attended) but my mother's parents owned this place when it was a ruined castle and one of England's most beautiful gardens.